-Total Exposure After This Transaction: $15.9 million
+Total Exposure After This Transaction: $35.9 million***

 * This includes $3.5 million approved in the first pre-NTP DASH dated 25 August 2000 and an additional $6.5 million approved through a second pre-NTP DASH dated 3 November 2000.
 This does not include (i) payments related to the purchase of turbines and (ii) termination costs under the gas Transportation and Regasification Agreements (TPA)(see DASH dated 26 September 2001).